Nexfinity/CakeyBot-Wiki/home.md

 # Custom Bot/Self-Hosting

 Cakey Bot is not open-sourced and as such can not be self-hosted.
-However, we are currently working on a white label system that will allow you to use Cakey Bot in your server with a custom profile picture, username, and bio text!
+However, you can run your own custom version of Cakey Bot with our Custom Bot solutions.
+You can read up on our Custom Bot setup [here](core/setup-custom-bot).